I’m Alex and my last name is Vasquez. I’m part white and I’m part Mexican. I have red hair and I’m six-foot-four.

 I’m tired of having you people point out how white I look and how I don’t look like a Mexican at all.

 I’m tired of you asking me if I speak Spanish.
 I don’t.
-I wish I did so I knew when my Grandparents were talking shit about the rest of my family or me.
+I wish I did so I knew when my Grandparents were talking shit about me or the rest of my family.

 I’m tired of explaining to you why I don’t use my Father’s surname.